danekf/persistentLayout/README.md

 ``It would be nice if :``

+* It is able to open the correct amount of windows.
+  * It is able to move those windows to the correct monitor and position.
 * It is able to fullscreen all open windows at the touch of a button (useful when gaming on the TV)
   * If not, can it resize windows automatically and place them somewhere on the screen?
   * This may not be possible as it could be something used by popups to be extremely intrusive and could be blocked.
 * It is able to be remotely controlled via the site being open on another device
   * Login most likely required, might be a stretch goal once everything works as expected.
 But might be able to pair with some kind of local code?
 Could be fun to look into.

+## Design Links

+Figma :